AGILEDROP/instapage/README.txt

 Requirements
 ============
-Instapage user account that you get on their website <https://www.instapage.com>.
+Instapage user account that you can get on their website <https://www.instapage.com>.

 Installation